I just discovered that a song I wrote with Steve Cropper, specifically for Darrell

 the next day!

-I was told I'd be playing on a session tomorrow morning!
+Al told me I'd be playing on a session tomorrow morning!

 It was just about that loose and laid back.
 Al,